michaltomanski/fsm-demo/README.md

 # FSM-DEMO
-This repo contains a project used for demonstrating Finite-State Machine in practice.
+This repo contains the project used for demonstrating Finite-State Machine in practice.

 There are three approaches to the problem implemented on separate branches:
 * `akka-fsm` shows usage of Akka FSM
 * `akka-persistence-fsm` shows usage of Akka Persistence FSM
-* `akka-persistence-clustering` shows a combined usage of Akka Persistence FSM with Akka Cluster Sharding
+* `akka-persistence-clustering` (under construction) shows a combined usage of Akka Persistence FSM with Akka Cluster Sharding

 # Ticket machine
 To present the features of Finite-State Machine, a very basic idea of a train ticket machine was conceived.